phalcon-orphanage/docs/en/cache.md

 > The `getAdapter()` method returns the connected adapter.
 This offers more flexibility to the developer, since it can be used to execute additional methods that each adapter offers.
 For instance for the `Redis` adapter you can use the `getAdapter()` to obtain the connected object and call `zAdd`, `zRange` and other methods not exposed by the Phalcon adapter.
 {: .alert .alert-info }

-To construct one of these objects, you will need to pass a `Phalcon\Storage\Serializer\SerializerFactory` object in the constructor and optionally some parameters required for the adapter of your choice.
+To construct one of these objects, you will need to pass a [Phalcon\Storage\SerializerFactory][storage-serializerfactory] object in the constructor and optionally some parameters required for the adapter of your choice.
 The list of options is outlined below.

 The available adapters are: